 The battery is built-in and is not user replaceable unless you want to invalidate your warranty and are confident with electronics and soldering.

-The charging dock has a 2 pin configuration so if you want to charge from a 3 PIN UK mains adapter, you need to purchase an adapter such as this.
+The charging dock has a 2 pin configuration so if you want to charge from a 3 PIN UK mains adapter, you need to purchase an adapter such as this one from Amazon.